natrixdev/FunBot-source-code/README.md

 # FunBot-source-code
 Here is the fun bot source code
-# Just rrrun the .bat file to start the bot
+# Just run the .bat file to start the bot
 And paste your token